akshayanand729/RealTime-chat-application/README.md

 # chat App

- A real time chat application  with username and   connection status   messages.
+ A real time chat application  with username and  the  connection status   messages.
 Socket.io is  used to manage real
  time web socket connections to a  node.js   server  that  will  allow us to communicate real   time messages to  all clients connected to  the server.
 This is a chat application made using nodejs and sockt.io.